intel/open-ecosystem-ref-code/README.md

 # Tutorials
-This repository is intended to provide several tutorials, some of them are published and others are just ideas.
+This repository is intended to provide several tutorials

-Comments are welcome!
+Contributions are welcome!